Your Goal: Going Paperless with Employee Records

 Going paperless starts with understanding the problems with your current processes.

 So, the first step is deciding where you want to make improvements.
 Storing employee paperwork online (like having a “digital filing cabinet”) is only the very beginning.
 For example, you may want to take the opportunity to make adjustments to your district’s forms and processes and identify any unnecessary steps or fields.
 Or, you may want to automate much of the administrative work associated with managing employee paperwork, which would save you even more time in the long run.
-When you manage employee information electronically, a world of opportunities open up.
+When you manage employee information with an

 4 Things to Consider